kendelljoseph/application-patterns/concepts/applications-software.md

 The ontology is the shape of the information itself -- which in most business systems in the *actual value* of the system.
 The work of ontology involves identifying what concepts need to be recorded, how they relate to each other, and what static rules can be asserted about data *validity*.

-Ontology is not a database schema.
+An ontology is not a database schema.
 The concept of an invoice and its line items exists the same whether they are stored in a flat file, a relational database, a document store, or a clay tablet.

 ### Independent Storage Design